TencentARC/MindOmni/README.md

 |      | **MindOmni**| 0.99 | 0.94 | 0.71 | 0.90 | 0.71 | 0.71 | 0.83 |

 Table 2: Performance comparison on GenEval-Bench.
 “Und.” and “Gen.” denote “understanding” and “generation”, respectively. † indicates using the rewritten prompts, which may improve the accuracy significantly.
-"Size" of unified models refers to the size of the LLM backbone.

 ---